gjpelletier/delta_method/README.md

 In this example we use a dataset from seaborn to demonstrate a bivariate Kernel Density Estimate (KDE) plot.
 A bivariate KDE plot visualizes the joint probability density function of two continuous variables.
 While a scatterplot shows the individual locations of data points, a bivariate KDE plot focuses on the density of these points, providing a continuous representation of the data's distribution rather than just discrete points.

 The user has the option to plot either scaled (values between the min and max KDE are scaled to values between 0-1) or unscaled KDE values.
 We use scaled KDE values in this example, and we mask values below a threshold of 0.05.
 The user has the option to select any threshold value for masking.
-We also set the number of colorbar divisions to num_levels=10, and we specify the use of the viridis colormap
+We also set the number of colorbar divisions to num_levels=10, and we specify the use of the viridis colormap in this example.

 ```
 import seaborn as sns